react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/action-after-focusing-screen.md

 original_id: action-after-focusing-screen
 ---

-In this guide, we will call an action on screen focusing.
-This is useful for making additional API calls when a user visits a particular screen in a Tab Navigator, or to track user events as they tap around our app.
+In this guide we will call an action on screen focusing.
+This is useful for making additional API calls when a user revisits a particular screen in a Tab Navigator, or to track user events as they tap around our app.

 There are two approaches to calling an action on screen focusing:

 1. Using the `withNavigationFocus` higher order component provided by react-navigation.
 2. Listening to the `'didFocus'` event with an event listener.

-## Triggering an action with a higher order component
+## Triggering an action with the `withNavigationFocus` higher order component

-react-navigation provides a [higher order component](https://reactjs.org/docs/higher-order-components.html) that passes a `isFocused` to our component, along with the `navigation` object we'd normally get with `withNavigation`.
+react-navigation provides a [higher order component](https://reactjs.org/docs/higher-order-components.html) that passes an `isFocused` prop to our component, along with the `navigation` object we'd normally get with `withNavigation`.

-When the prop `isFocused` is passed to our component, it will pass `true` when the screen is focused and `false` when our component is no longer focused.
-This enables us to call functions on a user entering or leaving a screen.
+When the `isFocused` prop is passed to our component, it will pass `true` when the screen is focused and `false` when our component is no longer focused.
+This enables us to call actions on a user entering or leaving a screen.

 ### Example